The Crazy Idea That Kickstarted Heroes

 It was almost 11 years.
 Within this period, he ministered to over 60 nationalities until he moved to the United States in 2015.

-From 2016 up to the present, he has been with the General Conference as the associate director of communications.
+Since 2016, he has been with the General Conference as the associate director of communications.

 Now, where was Heroes in his timeline?
 And what was the crazy idea?
 We’ll find out later.